 6.1.1 Disciplinary Procedures

 The Dean and Assistant Dean, together with the Tutors, are principally responsible for all matters of discipline relating to junior members.
 They are empowered by the College Council to levy fines of up to £150, as well as making additional charges to recover the costs of, for example, damage and cleaning.
+Where appropriate, for example if there is misuse of facilities, antisocial behaviour towards others (students, staff or guests) or wilful damage to College property, the penalty make take the form of an adjustment to a student's position in the room ballot for the following year.
 Minor misdemeanours usually result suspension of certain privileges, and/or community service.
 However, aggravated offences will be dealt with more severely and in no circumstances will a plea that drunkenness reduced an individual’s judgement be entertained as a mitigating factor.